-Manuscripts will be reviewed by specialists in the following fields: cognitive psychology; digital humanities; educational data mining; educational measurement; electronic forecasting; ethics; intelligent tutoring systems; learning analytics; linguistics; massive data analysis; rhetoric and composition/writing studies; writing analytics; writing assessment; and writing in the disciplines.
+Manuscripts will be reviewed by specialists in a variety of fields: cognitive psychology; digital humanities; educational data mining; educational measurement; electronic forecasting; ethics; intelligent tutoring systems; learning analytics; linguistics; large language models; rhetoric and composition/writing studies; writing analytics; writing assessment; and writing in the disciplines.
 Depending on emphasis, manuscripts will be matched with appropriate members of the editorial board.

 Colleagues are encouraged to contact the editors in advance of submission to identify research directions and ensure alignment with the journal’s multidisciplinary and applied aims.
-This preliminary process will facilitate a process that is intended, for accepted manuscripts, to result in publication within 6 to 9 months of submission.
+This preliminary process is intended, for accepted manuscripts, to result in publication within 4 to 6 months of submission.

 The review process occurs in four phases: